blue-hexagon/python-for-networking/docs/getting_started/introduction.md

 Then open PyCharm and create a new **Pure Python** project and create a new file named main.py.

 !!! note
-    This automatically sets up a virtual environment using `virtualenv`.
+    This automatically sets up a Python virtual environment using `virtualenv` which is a superset of `venv` and has to be downloaded besides Python (PyCharm handles this for you).
+If you click the caret you have the option to use a bunch of other virtual environment tools.

 ![Dialog for creating new Python projects](introduction/create_python_project.png)